-Ishwar Chandra Vidyasagar was born in an orthodox family on 26th September 1820.
-Since childhood he was keen to get more and more knowledge.
-As his family was not well off, he used to study under street lights at night.
+Ishwar Chandra Vidyasagar was born in an orthodox family of Bengal on September 26, 1820.
+Since childhood, he was keen to get more and more knowledge.
+As his family was not well off, he used to study under the street lights at night.
 Because of his vast knowledge on different subjects, the title Vidyasagar was given to him by the people of his village.
 Vidyasagar means an ocean of learning (“vidya” – learning, “sagar” – ocean).
 He became a Sanskrit pundit and acquired an extremely high proficiency in this subject.
 Till his retirement, he worked as a Sanskrit professor in Sanskrit College, Calcutta.
 While he was the principal of the college, the college became a place of reform.
 Not only this, Vidyasagar was a great writer and also known as the father of modern Bengali language.
 Many Bengali alphabets were revised by him.
 He also wrote a book on grammar rules of Sanskrit that is used till date.

 The next day, Vidyasagar organized an auction of the Nawab’s shoes just in front of the Nawab’s palace.
 People, in order to impress the Nawab, including the Nawab’s jahagirdars and court members, etc came forward and started bidding.
 The shoes were sold for Rs 1,000.
 The Nawab on hearing this was pleased and donated the same amount.

-The contribution of Ishwar Chandra Vidyasagar
+The Contribution of Ishwar Chandra Vidyasagar

-Ishwar Chandra Vidyasagar, along with many other active reformer,s opened schools for girls.
-This was because, for him, educational reform was much important than any other reform.
+Ishwar Chandra Vidyasagar, along with many other active reformers, opened schools for girls.
+This was because, for him, educational reform was much more important than any other reform.
 He believed that the status of women and all kinds of injustice and inequalities that they face could be changed only through education.

 Ishwar Chandra Vidyasagar worked endlessly to provide equal education to all men and women irrespective of their caste, religion and gender.
 He allowed people from lower castes in his Sanskrit college that was meant only for upper caste men.

-Vidyasagar worked to uplift the status of women in India especially in his native Bengal.
+Vidyasagar worked to uplift the status of women in India, especially in his native Bengal.
 He was a social reformer and wanted to change the orthodox Hindu society from within.
 Ishwar Chandra Vidyasagar introduced the practice of widow remarriage and worked against polygamy.

-Ishwar Chandra Vidyasagar had written many books and thus enriched the Bengali education system to a great extent.
+During his lifetime, Vidyasagar had written many books and thus enriched the Bengali education system to a great extent.
 Till date, the books written by him are read by all.